Wei Yao-chien

-Wei Yao-chien (魏耀乾 (Wei4 Yao4-chʻien2, Wèi Yàoqián); born 5 February 1950) is a Taiwanese politician.
+Wei Yao-chien (魏耀乾 (Wei4 Yao4-chʻien2, Wèi Yàoqián); born 5 February 1950) is a Taiwanese politician, lawyer, and dentist.

-Early life and career
+Early life and education

 Wei was born on 5 February 1950 in Tainan to a conservative family with strong ties to the Kuomintang.
-He attended the University of Essex and completed further study at Harvard University as well as Yale University before he was trained as a dentist.
-He later earned a master's degree in political science at National Taiwan University.
+After attending high school in Kaohsiung, he graduated from the Department of Dentistry of Sun Yat-Sen Medical College (now Sun Yat-sen University) in Guangzhou, China, and earned a master's degree in political science from National Taiwan University.

+Wei then went to England to be educated at the University of Essex, where he earned a master's degree in government, and then earned another master's degree from Yale University in the United States.
+He also studied government at Harvard University, was a visiting researcher in environmental psychology at San Diego State University, and was a special researcher at the School of International Dispute Settlement (ISODARCO) at the Sapienza University of Rome in Italy.

 Political career

 Wei turned against the Kuomintang after Fang Su-min and Lin Yi-hsiung's twin daughters were stabbed to death in 1979.
 His friendship with Frank Hsieh also contributed to Wei's political beliefs.
 Wei represented Tainan for two terms on the Legislative Yuan, from 1990 to 1996, as a member of the Democratic Progressive Party.
 During his legislative tenure, Wei became known for fighting fellow lawmakers.
 Wei alluded to his dental practice in describing physical confrontation attempts to "pull the tiger's teeth."
 Wei left the Democratic Progressive Party to run an independent campaign for the Tainan County magistracy in 2001.
 Though a July 2001 opinion poll showed that Wei had not garnered much support, a potential split in the Pan-Green Coalition's voter base between Wei and Su Huan-chih was still considered damaging to Su.
 Wei's campaign was run by former Tainan deputy magistrate Lin Wen-ding.
 Wei was placed on the Home Party list during the 2008 legislative elections, but not elected to the Legislative Yuan.
 He contested the Lienchiang County magistracy as an independent in 2018.
+In October 2023, Wei began campaigning for the January 2024 legislative election.